Mutual Visibility in Graphs: Notation and preliminaries

 However, if we consider convex subgraphs of $G$ the property holds, as stated by the following lemma.

 \begin{lemma} Let $H$ be a convex subgraph of a graph $G$.
 Then $\mu(H)\leq\mu(G)$. \end{lemma} \begin{proof} Any \mvs $P$ of $H$ is also a \mvs of $G$, since all the shortest paths between points in $P$ are both in $G$ and in $H$.
-Then the statement follows. \end{proof} The next lemma sets an upper bound to the \mvn of a graph based on the {\mvn}s of certain convex subgraphs.
+Then the statement follows. \end{proof} The next two lemmas sets upper bounds to the \mvn of a graph: The following one is based on the {\mvn}s of certain convex subgraphs.